Woodside High School (California)

-Woodside High School is a public high school in Woodside, California, United States, on the border with Redwood City.
+Woodside High School is a public high school in Woodside, California, United States.
 It is part of the Sequoia Union High School District (SUHSD).
 Woodside serves students from the surrounding communities of Portola Valley, Woodside and Redwood City.

-It shares a name to another school called Woodside High School in England.
+About

+Woodside High School first opened in September 1958.
+The school was first designed by Menlo Park architect Peter Kump, and originally included 40 classrooms.
+The school's first principal was Willard Bradley, who was previously the principal of the Menlo-Atherton Adult Evening School.

+Woodside's campus is 34 acres large and its mission statement is "All Students Can and Will Learn".
+As of 2024-2025, the school has 1,670 students and offers 83 elective classes and 20 AP or honors classes.

+As of 2024-2025, Woodside has 59 student-run clubs, including a Folklórico Club, an AAPI club, and a record label club "1.99 Records".

 Athletics

 The school's football team won the California Interscholastic Federation's Central Coast Section title in 2004.

 More recently, the school's girls' soccer team won the California Interscholastic Federation's Central Coast Section title in 2011 in a 0–0 tie with Santa Teresa High School.